MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-refactor-web-app-sql-managed-instance.md

     ![New project](./media/contoso-migration-refactor-web-app-sql-managed-instance/vsts1.png)

-2. They import the Git repo that currently holds their app code.
+2. They import the Git repo that currently holds their application code.
 It's in a [public GitHub repository](https://github.com/Microsoft/SmartHotel360-Registration) and you can download it.

     ![Download app code](./media/contoso-migration-refactor-web-app-sql-managed-instance/vsts2.png)